ilyla/Sleepy-Story-Samantha/Chapter 8 - Complications.md

 * * * * *

-She ringed the doorbell and waited, when she suddenly noticed she forgot to wear a bra.
+She rang the doorbell and waited, when she suddenly noticed she forgot to wear a bra.
 Her big brea-- *tits* were kept from the world by nothing more than her too-small tank top, and that didn't do much to hide her nipples pointing angrily at the door.
 This isn't something she ever forgot, but apparently she did today.
 She moved her hand up to correct her shirt to cover as much of her as it could, and accidentally brushed against a nipple.

 She gasped.
 Fuck, did that feel good.
 Her hand moving almost on its own, she stroked it again.
 And again.
 Then pinched it lightly, and whimpered.
 It didn't normally feel this good, what was going on with--